NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: Conclusions

 \section{Conclusions}

 In this paper, we presented \nustar{} observations of 9 AGN underluminous in the 2-10 keV X-rays from the 12 $\mathrm{\mu m}$ galaxy sample.
 We combined these \nustar{} data with \chandra{}, \swift{}, and \xmm{} data as necessary to perform broad-band X-ray spectral fitting and determine whether these AGN were truly intrinsically underluminous and potentially deactivated, or simply heavily obscured.
 We find that all but NGC 5005 and NGC 3627 are obscured AGN, whereas NGC 5005 and NGC 3627 are intrinsically low luminosity.
 Of the two low-luminosity AGN, NGC 3627 appears to not be active.
-Since this galaxy preserves NLR [\ion{O}{3}] emission and nuclear MIR emission, we conclude that it is a potentially recently deactivated AGN. {}
+Since this galaxy preserves NLR [\ion{O}{3}] emission and nuclear MIR emission, we conclude that it is a candidate recently deactivated AGN, having turned off no more than 87-220 years ago. {}

 The scientific results reported in this article are based on data obtained from the \chandra{} Data Archive.
 This work is based on on observations obtained with \xmm{}, an ESA science mission with instruments and contributions directly funded by ESA Member States and NASA.
 We acknowledge the use of public data from the \swift{} data archive.
 This research has made use of data and/or software provided by the High Energy Astrophysics Science Archive Research Center (HEASARC), which is a service of the Astrophysics Science Division at NASA/GSFC and the High Energy Astrophysics Division of the Smithsonian Astrophysical Observatory.
 This work has made use of data obtained from the \nustar{} mission, a project led by Caltech, funded by NASA and managed by NASA/JPL.
-MLS wants to thank Lisbeth D. Jensen for her help in digging through the data used in \citet{2017ApJ...846..102M}.
+MLS wants to thank Lisbeth D. Jensen for her help in digging through the data used in \citet{2017ApJ...846..102M}, and Donaji Esparza-Arredondo for showing her the fitting results for NGC 3627 from \citet{2020ApJ...905...29E}.
 J.A.G. acknowledges support from NASA grant 80NSSC21K1567 and from the Alexander von Humboldt Foundation.